The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Can you explain those things to me?

-Oh, uh happily.
+Oh, happily.

-And I moved to Sacramento in 1984, and one of the things that I did was drive around town uh for a week before I was to go on the air to just try to learn the community what was where and what it looked like.
+And I moved to Sacramento in 1984, and one of the things that I did was drive around town for a week before I was to go on the air to just try to learn the community what was where and what it looked like.

-And one of the places I saw driving around was this called Rio Linda, and the and the sign that that signified city limits did not have a population number on it.
+And the sign that signified city limits did not have a population number on it.

-And I said, Well, that's strange.
+And I said, well, that's strange.

 Does anybody admit to living here?